Friday, August 19, 2016

-Those with a keen eye will notice the larger screen space of my GEM desktop?
+Those with a keen eye will notice the larger screen space of my GEM desktop.
 What about the three resolutions that appear selectable?
-Well, if you saw these things then you're an Atari ST rock star.
+If you saw these things, then you're an Atari ST rock star.
 I salute you!

 I've been experimenting with a few GEM programs that allow larger resolutions and other cool stuff.
-Some use interlace to double the vertical resolution but that can look odd and hurts my eyes! (use 60Hz!!).
+Some use interlacing to double the vertical resolution, but that can look odd and hurt my eyes! (use 60Hz!!).
 Others can create a virtual screen by using the Atari STe's hardware scrolling.
-But, do you really wanna scroll?
+Why would you wanna scroll?

 Interestingly, some programs feature overscan.
-This is a technique used to make use of the empty borders and it sparked my curiosity.
-Using this extra screen space is excellent and without any slowdown.
-Most GEM programs should work perfectly fine and I'm left wondering why Atari couldn't have made this standard?
+This is a technique used to make use of the empty borders, and it sparked my curiosity.
+Using this extra screen space is great, and without any slowdown.
+Most GEM programs should work perfectly fine, and I'm left wondering why Atari couldn't have made this standard?

 I've made a bundled download of these programs - please let me know if there are others I've missed.

 Magic Boy was released in 1993 by Empire and is one of the cutest platformers I have ever seen.
-Personally, it reminds me of Rainbow Islands because of its visual quality and ravishingly charming styles.
-This is gonna be good!
+Personally, it reminds me of Rainbow Islands because of its ravishing visuals and charming style.
+It's a stunner!

-We play as Hewlett, a young boy with a magic wand who accidentally turned all the animals into freakishly cute monsters.
-Seems plausible to me but how do these things keep happening?
+We play as Hewlett, a young boy with a magic wand who accidentally turned all the animals into cute monsters.
+Seems plausible, but how do these things keep happening?
 Not to worry, it's our task to restore everything back to normal, so that means venturing forth through many beautiful worlds to tag & bag the nasties.

-Firstly, check out this screenshot I've taken.
+Firstly, check out this screenshot.
 Wear sunglasses and take a deep breath...

 Magic Boy must be one of the most colourful games on the Atari ST.